 The Åre Saami Conference aadopted the flag design submitted by Astrid Båhl.
 Astrid Båhl comes from Ivgonvuonbahta (Skibotn, Norway).
 It was based on the flag that had already been used in Sápmi, but the green colour and the ring was added.
 The designer called the flag "Saami are children of the sun".
 The red part of the flag symbolizes the sun and the blue part symbolizes the moon.

 Saami flag days

-Saami national days, adopted by the Saami Conference in Helsinki, 1992 and the Saami Conference in Murmansk, 1996 and the Saami Conference in Tråante 2017:
+Saami flag days, adopted by the Saami Conference in Helsinki, 1992 the Saami Conference in Murmansk, 1996 and the Saami Conference in Tråante 2017:

 - February 6th – The National Day of the Saami People which celebrates the memory of the first national gathering of the Saami, which was held in Trondheim in 1917

 - March 2nd – Opening of the new Saami Parliament of Finland in 1996